RaQBro/TestAutoScriptRadu/README.md

 A technical user is required to execute jobs and is stored in the **t_application_settings** table.
 The FIELD_NAME is **TECHNICAL_USER**, and the initial value is **null**.
 A value for the TECHNICAL_USER row will be set when a technical user is maintained in the secure store. **Do not set a value !!!**

-**Update the repository code with the latest changes from Template Application**:
+**Update the repository code with the latest changes from Testautoscriptradu**:

 >	```
 >	git fetch origin